csgillespie/efficientR/main.md

 **data.table** is a mature package for fast data processing that presents an alternative to **dplyr**.
-There is some controversy about which is more appropriate for different tasks.^[One [question](http://stackoverflow.com/questions/21435339) on the stackoverflow website titled 'data.table vs dplyr' illustrates this controversy and delves into the philosophy underlying each approach.
+There is some controversy about which is more appropriate for different tasks.^[One [question](http://stackoverflow.com/questions/21435339) on the StackOverflow website titled 'data.table vs dplyr' illustrates this controversy and delves into the philosophy underlying each approach.
 ]
 Which is more efficient to some extent depends on personal preferences and what you are used to.
 Both are powerful and efficient packages that take time to learn, so it is best to learn one and stick with it, rather than have the duality of using two for similar purposes.
 There are situations in which one works better than another: **dplyr** provides a more consistent and flexible interface (e.g. with its interface to databases, demonstrated in the previous section) so for most purposes we recommend learning **dplyr** first if you are new to both packages. **dplyr** can also be used to work with the `data.table` class used by the **data.table** package so you can get the best of both worlds.